zilongshanren/programmers-guide/outline.md

     * Why choose Cocos2d-x vs other game engines
     * Where to get help
          * [Official Forums](http://http://discuss.cocos2d-x.org)

+2. Basic Copncepts

-2. Jumping into Cocos2d-x (We are building a simple game, no explanation)
+3. Jumping into Cocos2d-x (We are building a simple game, no explanation)
     * Installation - See appropriate Appendix
     * Getting Started
     * Creating Your First Scene